Multivariate binary probability distribution in the Grassmann formalism: Parameter estimation

-Fig.~\ref{fig: sampling_distribution_estimates} shows the sampling distributions of the $\mathrm{MAP}$ estimates for the mean and covariance parameters and the joint distribution by the estimated model for different sample sizes $N$.
-The data are generated by the same model as the previous subsection.
+Figure~\ref{fig: sampling_distribution_estimates} shows the sampling distributions of the maximum likelihood estimates for the mean and covariance parameters and the joint distribution by the estimated model for different sample sizes $N$.
+We see that the maximum likelihood estimates of the mean agree with the empirical mean.
 As in the case of statistics, we observe that each estimate converges to the true values of the parameters asymptotically as the sample size goes to infinity.
 Although the sampling distribution can be skewed when the sample size is small, it becomes asymptotically normal as the sample size increases.
-In other words, our $\mathrm{MAP}$ estimator is consistent and asymptotically normal.
+In other words, the maximum likelihood estimator appears to be consistent and asymptotically normal.
 The standard errors of the sampling distributions decrease as $1/\sqrt{N}$ as the sample size increases.
-These results suggest that the usual statistical inference on model parameters such as hypothesis testing and confidence interval estimation is available.
+These results suggest that the usual statistical inference on a model parameter such as hypothesis testing and confidence interval estimation is available.